-In addition, the standard TA01 has a torso range-finding system built into the length of the 300-, 400-, 500-yard stadia.
-For competition use or any civilian application, that feature is useless.
-We are almost never shooting at torso targets beyond 200 yards at a match because we simply don’t have time to score and tape them.
-Beyond 200 yards, we use reactive self-setting steel targets of various sizes.
-What we really need is information about wind hold-off.
-Therefore, I’ve replaced the range finder with a wind declination system in which the length of the 300-, 400-, 500- and 600-yard stadia correspond to 10 mph right or left crosswind.
+Far more valuable to a competition shooter is information about wind hold-offs.
+Therefore, the range finder has been substituted for a wind declination system in which the length of the 300-, 400-, 500- and 600-yard stadia correspond to 10 mph right or left crosswind.
 With a little experience, you can extrapolate most wind-related hold-offs encountered under typical match conditions, which is a very useful feature.

 © 2019 JP Enterprises.
 All rights reserved.